Topics

 Ryan Smith

-Ryan is a sophomore supply chain major from Long Island, NY.
-In his free time you can find him playing pickleball or hanging out on Keeley Lamm's Porch.
-Ryan is also a part of Onward State's podcast, Podward State.
-If you'd like to debate Long Island bagels or offer Ryan an internship(please) feel free to contact him by email at [email protected] or follow him on Instagram @ryansmithh31
+Ryan is a junior supply chain major from Long Island, NY, and one of the hosts of Onward State's Podcast, Podward State.
+In his free time, you can find him playing pickleball or relaxing on his porch.
+If you'd like to debate Long Island bagels or send him your favorite Soundcloud mix, email him at [email protected] or follow him on Instagram @ryansmithh31

 113kFollowers